LiliMeng/efficient_ml/README.md

 3. **Continue Decoding**:
    - Each new token is processed by computing its query (Q), while reusing the cached keys and values from all previous tokens.

-### Practical Considerations

-1. **Cache Initialization**: At the start of decoding, the cache is initialized and populated with the keys and values for the initial sequence.
-2. **Cache Update**: As new tokens are generated, the cache is updated with the keys and values for these tokens.
-3. **Memory Management**: Efficient management and updating of the cache are crucial to ensure that the model remains efficient and scalable.

 ### Tradeoffs

 1. **Memory Usage**: